 Tip #3: Pretreat Glass Shower Doors With Lemon Oil

 Treat your glass shower doors with lemon oil once a month.
-This will prevent water, soap scum, shampoo residue, etc., from sticking to the doors.
+This will prevent water, soap scum, shampoo residue, and other buildup from sticking to the doors.

 3 Environmentally Friendly Cleaning Solutions To Clean Soap Scum